 - Avoid pressure.
 Your pregnancy decision is yours alone and no one else can make it for you.
 Avoid those who may be pressuring you to have an abortion or who tell you it’s the only option.

 - Talk to others.
 If possible, talk to someone who has had an unplanned pregnancy or abortion and learn from their experience.

 The good news is that emotional healing after abortion is possible.
 Post-abortive women need a judgment-free zone to work through their symptoms, a safe place to grieve and have their feelings validated.

-Mosaic PHC offers free abortion recovery services for women struggling with a past abortion, whether you had the procedure recently or several years ago.
+Mosaic Health offers free abortion recovery services for women struggling with a past abortion, whether you had the procedure recently or several years ago.
 Led by fellow post-abortive women, the program leads you through the stages of denial, anger and grief, so that you can experience forgiveness, redemption and letting go.
 The program also includes the informative book Her Choice to Heal by Sydna Masse.